Shopify/polaris/src/embedded/Alert/README.md

 Body content:

-- For alert messages, clearly explain what the merchant needs to acknowledge
+- For alert messages, clearly explain what merchants need to acknowledge
 - For confirmation messages, clearly explain if the action is irreversible or difficult to undo, and [use plain language](https://polaris.shopify.com/content/product-content#write-for-a-grade-7-reading-level).
 - Be concise: use only one line of text.
 Don’t start the sentence with, “Are you sure?”.